Res Judicata under CPC

 1) No man should not be vexed twice for the same cause.

 2) It is in the interest of the state that there should be an end to litigation.

 3) A judicial decision must be accepted as correct.

 Condition for Res Judicata:-

-There are following conditions which must be fulfilled for applying the doctrine of Res Judicata:-
+There are following conditions that must be fulfilled to apply the doctrine of Res Judicata:-

 1. There must be two suits; one former decided suit and other subsequent suits